Some questions I've gotten recently ....

 Yes.
 I'll draw it the wrong way a couple of times before I can get something that's good.
 Cows, for instance, are a problem, despite my having lived on a farm when I was little.
-Obviously, there are a lot of good Web search engines to use for reference, so it's easy now to draw, for instance, a WW1 infantry soldier or a particular car or something.
+Obviously, there are a lot of good Web search engines to use for reference, so it's easy now to draw, for instance, a WW1 infantry soldier or a specific car or something.

 What is the format for magazine gag cartoons?